avichal24/Heart-Health-Prediction/README.md

 ## 🚀 About Me

 I'm a Mechanical Engineer by education, and love to work with data, I eventually started my coding journey for one of my Drone project, wherein I realized that it is something which makes me feel happy in doing, then I planed ahead to move in the Buiness Analyst or Data Analyst domain.
-The reason for choosing these domains is because I love maths a lot and all the Machine Learning algorithms are completely based on mathematical intution, So this was about me Hope!
-You liked it, and it is just a beginning, many more to come, till then Happy Analysing!!
+The reason for choosing these domains is because I love maths a lot and all the Machine Learning algorithms are completely based on mathematical intution, So this was about me.

+Hope!
+You liked it, and its just a beginning, many more to come, till then Happy Analysing!!